1and1/Troilus/README.md

 hotelsDao.writeEntity(new Hotel("BUP14334", "Richter Panzio", ImmutableSet.of("1", "2", "3", "4", "5"), Optional.of(2), Optional.empty()))
          .execute();
 ```
-The columns will be mapped by using [@Column](http://docs.oracle.com/javaee/7/api/javax/persistence/Column.html) annotated fields and setter/getter method.
-The annotation attribute *name* is supported only.
-Setting a  @Entity or @Table annotation is not necessary and will be ignored
+The columns will be mapped by using `@Type` annotated fields
 ``` java
 import java.util.Optional;
 import javax.persistence.Column;